Meeting Rooms and Food Functions

 If a program is selected for presentation, the Annual Meeting Program Committee liaison notifies the proposer.
 These programs are funded by AALL as part of the Annual Meeting's expenses.

 All program and workshop coordinators of AMPC-selected programs will be subscribed to a listserv where pertinent planning information, reminders of deadlines, etc. will be posted.
 Coordinators must operate within the budget agreed upon with the Annual Meeting Program Committee.

-When the AALL Annual Meeting Program Committee approves a pre-conference workshop for presentation at an AALL annual conference, the Education and Programs Manager prepares the budget and sets the registration fee in accordance with AALL Financial Policies and the Budget Guidelines for the fiscal year in which the workshop is held.
+When the AALL Annual Meeting Program Committee approves a pre-conference workshop for presentation at an AALL Annual Meeting, the Education and Programs Manager prepares the budget and sets the registration fee in accordance with AALL Financial Policies and the Budget Guidelines for the fiscal year in which the workshop is held.
 AALL assumes all financial risk for potential losses from institutes and workshops, and retains net revenues generated from institutes and workshops.

-B. Independently-produced SIS Educational Programs
+B. Independently Produced SIS Educational Programs

 Scheduling of SIS Meetings

-• The available remaining program time slots (and proposals from other SISs)
+• The available program time slots

 • The suitability of the proposed program for the length of time requested